open-ortho/dicom4ortho/README.md

 opening an issue.
 Thanks to all the people have have contributed to this project!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+A list of commonly used resources that we find helpful are listed in the acknowledgements.

 ### Built With